snaulX/snaulX/README.md

 #### Gamedev skills
 * Game-design - creating and working on games in *Wings Studio*.
 * Level-design - I made some custom maps for HoMM 3.
 Also I have [uploads](https://steamcommunity.com/id/snaulX/myworkshopfiles/) in Steam workshop with maps for Portal 2 and CS:GO.
+* Technical Artist - creating artist's pipeline for unannounced project on Godot in *Wings Studio*.
 * Gameplay Programmer - first work in [SCP snaulX Edition](https://github.com/snaulX/scp-snaulx-edition) on Unity and [Heroes of Melitha](https://github.com/snaulX/Heroes-of-Melitha) on [KorGE](https://github.com/korlibs/korge) (*attention: I didn't refactor it and it was my first game, so shitty code and other stuff can spot there*).
-Now working in *Wings Studio* on unannounced project.
+Now working in *Wings Studio* on unannounced project on Godot.
-* Network Programmer - working in *Arcanica Interactive* on **SCP: Deleted Chronicles** on Unity.
+* Network Programmer - crafting netcode in *Arcanica Interactive* for **SCP: Deleted Chronicles** on Unigine (previous on Unity).
 Using/knowledge: custom TCP C# implementation, [Mirror](https://github.com/MirrorNetworking/Mirror), [Unity Netcode for GameObjects](https://unity.com/products/netcode), custom Rust implementation using [renet](https://github.com/lucaspoffo/renet).
+* UI Programmer - making UI system for **SCP: Deleted Chronicles**.
+Made system/library for programmers to easy load and manipulate UI from assets and in the game.
+Made easy-to-use tools for designers to make UI, import to in-game assets and checking it in the game/engine/editor.
 * **Engine Developer** - main job/skill.
 Crafting own engine named Alpha Engine.
 Worked with a lot of engines before and read a lot of literature and posts about existing techs.
+* Other: developed many systems in *Arcanica Interactive* for **SCP: Deleted Chronicles** on Unigine using CMake/C++.
+This includes *Network system*, *UI system* (read about both of it higher), *Lua system* - for integrating [luau](https://luau-lang.org/) into project and having easy access to it in any part of the engine, *Editor layer* - layer that communicates between game/editor and external tools, which makes creating assets and debugging much easier.

 ### I work on:
 * [SCP: Deleted Chronicles](https://arcanica-interactive.com/?page=main&lang=en) - 3D first-person multiplayer RPG with elements of shooter.
-Made in Unity.
-I'm work as network programmer but also participate in many other sides of development.
+Made in Unigine.
+I'm work as network/systems/ui programmer but also participate in many other sides of development.
 * [Tangara](https://github.com/wings-studio/Tangara) ([previous version](https://github.com/mino-lang/Tangara)) - library for easy interop between different programming languages.
 * Alpha Engine - own engine where all logic stored in different custom systems and engine just manipulating them.
 Using Tangara for load systems and call functions from them.
 * Unannounced game - game in [Hades](https://www.supergiantgames.com/games/hades)-like style making on Godot.